 Marshall Gobuty is Mirabella’s developer.
 “I’m terribly concerned about global warming and what it will mean for the Florida’s future,” he said.
 “I’m building the most energy-efficient homes in the United States.
 The houses are designed to save water as well as electricity.
 Building materials are recycled.
 “All this adds only about five per cent to the cost of these homes,” Gobuty says, “And they have everything it takes for LEED certification.”

-LEED (Leadership in Energy and Environmental Design) is the U.S. Green Building Council’s way to measure five design categories aimed at reducing the carbon footprint of new homes, while increasing the living qualities of those homes at the same time.
+LEED (Leadership in Energy and Environmental Design) is the U.S. Green Building Council’s way of measuring five design categories aimed at reducing the carbon footprint of new homes while increasing the living qualities of those homes at the same time.
 The five ways in which certified homes are measured are:

-Water efficiency, which is based on an “efficiency first” approach to water conservation.
+Water efficiency is based on an “efficiency first” approach to water conservation.